 1) Food choices for a baby with reflux:

 Breast milk is digested faster than formula and also contains enzymes that help digestion.
-So the chances of reflux are minimised.
+So the chances of reflux are reduced.

 If you're feeding formula milk, try smaller amounts more often.
 This is because small meals are digested quicker and, with less volume, the chances of reflux are reduced.